 Bryn and his wife June’s family includes six great-grandchildren.
-They enjoy holidays and family time.
-Bryn sees the turns taken by his career as being down to being in the right place at the right time, and the vast amount of party, union and community work he has done as putting something back.
+They enjoyed holidays and family time.
+Bryn saw the turns taken by his career as being down to being in the right place at the right time, and the vast amount of party, union and community work he has done as putting something back.

 Bryn sadly passed away earlier this year.
 The Cardiff West General Committee passed the following motion in his memory: